Watford Writers

 Do you have a special place in which to write?

-My study at home.
+I write in my study at home.

 Do you have a preferred time of day for writing?